wgutierrez74/ten-meter-walk/README.md

 * Currently not working since the DB service I was using is no longer available.

-### Prerequisites:
-To use this app simply visit the website: [https://ten-meter-walk.herokuapp.com/](https://ten-meter-walk.herokuapp.com/) Page may load slowly on initial render since Heroku is "waking up" App.

 ### Built With:
 App was developed utilizing the MERN stack and styled with Semantic-UI.